thepwrtank18/Randomness/README.md

 # Randomness

 ## What does it do?
 Well, what do you want it to do?
-Well, rather, what does everyone want it to do.
+Well, rather, what everyone wants it to do.

 ## How does it work?
 The program you downloaded has 1 thing to do, and it's to download this file, and run it's code: https://github.com/thepwrtank18/Randomness/blob/master/code.cs